Dominilk/coda-examples/src/Example7/README.md

 # Brainf*ck
-This example an implementation of the Brainf*ck programming language.
+This is an implementation of the Brainf*ck programming language.